htzhang2/aws-file-analyzer/README.md

 Imagine your desktop stored many old photos or text files, you forget where photos were taken, or what is the summary for text file.
 You want to upload these files to AWS S3, then use OpenAI api to analyze.

 A full-stack project with .NET 8 API + React UI.
-Uploads local files to AWS S3, generate a presigned url and analyzes url with OpenAI API.
+Uploads local files to AWS S3, save file meta inforamtion into Azure SQL db, generate a presigned url and analyzes url with OpenAI API.

 ## 🚀 Demo Screenshots